KBNLresearch/DiggingThroughGarbage/README.md

 * All features need to be used for running the model
 * The scaler found in the map 'Models' need to be applied before running the model

-Model trained and tested with SKlearn version 1.6.1.
+Models trained and tested with SKlearn version 1.6.1.

-## Repo content

-Test for anynomisation
 ## License